JetBrains-Research/KEEPs/KEEP.md

 The first problem of this full-flavored approach is performance-based.
 All functions that would like to have a specific internal state create a new private class.
-If they are mapped to separate JVM classes, it leads to a significant number of small classes in JVM and class-loader calls.
+Mapping them to separate JVM classes leads to a significant number of small classes in JVM and class-loader calls.
 This performance issue is similar to one encountered in the JVM at the moment of lambda's introduction.

 The other and more significant problem with full-fledged approach is